projectcapsule/capsule/docs/content/general/proxy.md

 # Capsule Proxy

-Capsule Proxy is an add-on for Capsule Operator addressing some RBAC issues when enabling multi-tenacy in Kubernetes since users cannot list the owned cluster-scoped resources.
+Capsule Proxy is an add-on for Capsule Operator addressing some RBAC issues when enabling multi-tenancy in Kubernetes since users cannot list the owned cluster-scoped resources.

 Kubernetes RBAC cannot list only the owned cluster-scoped resources since there are no ACL-filtered APIs.
 For example: